Prag8855/aab/content/guides/residence-permit.md

 **[How to activate your eID ➞](#activate-your-eid)**

+## How to apply in Germany

+If you live in Berlin, you must apply in Berlin.
+You can't apply in another city unless you move there.

+Each immigration office is different.
+They have different rules, and different wait times.
+Immigration offices in small cities are often faster.[^46] Some cities like Nuremberg are extremely slow.[^45]

 ## How to apply in your country

-You can apply in your country before you move to Germany.[^26] This is **cheaper and safer**, because you can start working or studying as soon as you arrive in Germany.
+You can apply in your country before you move to Germany.[^42] This is **cheaper and safer**, because you can start working or studying as soon as you arrive in Germany.
 You don't need to wait in Germany without an income.[^29]

 For most people, this is the only option.